jiftechnify/eject-enum/README.md

 # eject-enum
-Ejects Enums from your TypeScript codebases.
+Eject enums from your TypeScript codebases.

 ## What is this?
 **eject-enum** is an automatic code rewriting tool for TypeScript codebases that rewrites each TypeScript enum in your codes to [the safer alternative](https://www.typescriptlang.org/docs/handbook/enums.html#objects-vs-enums).